opitzconsulting/jquery-mobile-angular-adapter/README.md

 - `$location.backMode()`: This will try to go back in history to the url specified by `$location`.
 E.g. if the navigation path to the current page is `page1->page2->page3` and we then call `$location.path('page1'); $location.backMode()` this will go two steps back in history.
+  Note that this is in analogy to the already existing angular method `$location.replace`.
 - `location.goBack()`: This will go one step back in history: call `$location.backMode()` and fill the url of `$location` by the last entry in the browser history.